ovie707/Occupancy/README.md

 #Raspberry-Pi
-Contains python code used on the central Raspberry Pi RPiOccupancyV2 requires pyserial and sqlite3 libraries
+Contains python code used on the central Raspberry Pi RPiOccupancy (2 versions) 1 for storing data in local sqlite database and another for storing in a remote mySQL database Each file includes a header for more info

-Currently, the code only requests data from one node, but it can be easily expanded to handle multiple nodes.
-Threading may be added in the future to make expansion easier.
-Need to look into it more.

 #Tiva-C-Launchpad
 Contains C code used on the Launchpad MCU to gather data from the sensors and send it to the Rapsberry Pi.
 Occupancy-testingV1-2 uses Tivaware 2.1.2.111

 Current sensors:
-Panasonic Grideye, SenseAir S8 CO2 sensor, RHT03 temperature/humidity sensor
+Panasonic Grideye, SenseAir LP-8 CO2 sensor, RHT03 temperature/humidity sensor

-Also contains code to test Xbee API mode connection.